hmccode/hmccode.github.io/_posts/2016-08-13-mosaic-mobile-apps-content.md

 - Name: The program name i.e. circlem, pcme, pcasia, etc
 - Support Email Addresses: The support email addresses where inbound requests arrive i.e support@test.com
+- Supported Languages: The languages that must be supported by this app (separated by a pipe) i.e EN|ES
 - Is Voucher Redeemable: if true, this makes the app support the in-app redemption as required by the `My Mazaya` app for example
+- Is Show Offer Notification: if true, this makes the app pop up a dialog to prompt the user when an offer notification arrives when a push notification arrives while the app is active
+- Hotel Group Ids: The hotel group ids (separated by a pipe) i.e 1|1999
 - Language bound properties (the following properties are language specific and should be available for each desired language):
 	- Title: a language specific program title
 	- Support Phone Numbers: an HTML fragment in the specific language